John Ketcham (Indiana surveyor): Native fighting

-From 1809 through 1818 fighting Native Americans was almost an everyday occurrence for the few settlers in south central Indiana in attempts to claim the area.
+From 1809 to 1818, fighting Native Americans was almost an everyday occurrence for the settlers in South Central Indiana, in attempts to claim the area.
 In 1811, Ketcham moved to Fort Vallonia.

-Ketcham's Fort was built on Ketcham's land and lay between Huff's Fort and the Fort Vallonia in what is now Jackson County making it of vital importance for settlers for security and safety prior to and after the Treaty of Grouseland.
+Ketcham's Fort was built on Ketcham's land and lay between Huff's Fort and Fort Vallonia, which is now Jackson County, making it of vital importance for settlers for security and safety prior to and after the Treaty of Grouseland.
 Most of the fighting between settlers and Native Americans took place from 1812 to 1813.
 In his own words:

-The area was still controlled by the Native Americans, some willing to have peaceful relationships with the settlers, although most of them were unhappy over the constant threat to their lands by white settlers by the signing of treaties with the white men their lands were diminishing.
-The Ten O'Clock Treaty, signed in 1809, and the Treaty of Grouseland, signed in 1805, formed a triangular boundary, of which this area was in the southernmost part.
+The area was still controlled by the Native Americans, some willing to have peaceful relationships with the settlers; most of them were unhappy over the constant threat to their lands by white settlers by the signing of treaties with the white men their lands were diminishing.
+The Ten O'Clock Treaty, signed in 1809 and the Treaty of Grouseland, signed in 1805, formed a triangular boundary, of which this area was in the southernmost part.

 With forts in Vincennes, Terre Haute and Fort Wayne, the area was not particularly well guarded.

 Temporary forts were built to allow the homesteaders to clear and till the soil and find safety at night inside the protecting walls of the forts.
 They were built on a line south of just south of Vallonia through Brownstown and on toward the east.

 Fort Vallonia was manned with 100 troops of the territory militia and afforded protection nearby to the other small forts on up the way.
 Ketcham's Fort was located on or near the spot where the Asher Woodmansee home now stands and was occupied by a few families.
 Only the other fort, Huff's Fort, lay between Ketcham and Vallonia all that time.

-The troubled area, as he put it, was in that portion of the Indiana Territory, commonly called the "Forks," situated between the Muscatatuck and Driftwood fork of the White River.
+The troubled area, as he put it, was in that portion of the Indiana Territory, commonly called the "Forks", situated between the Muscatatuck and Driftwood fork of the White River.
 The Native Americans were numerous and friendly in that area before the Tippecanoe Battle in 1811.

 However, the Delaware tribe expressed disapproval of the battle and many left the territory then, but several remained.
 Constant harassment was given the settlers with occasional killing and horse thievery being committed by the Natives, but no large battles occurred at that time.

 In April 1812, Ketcham recalled a man was murdered near Ketcham's fort and the colonel and another man retrieved the body, found stripped and thrown in the river.
 The next day, three Natives came to Ketcham's door.
 They could speak decent English, and the colonel asked them what was new.
 They replied, "None."
 Ketcham asked them to accompany him to the site of the murder.
 They agreed.